vinhowe/cs224-labs/linux-systems.md

 ### Step 1.
 Secure Shell (SSH)
-Once you are logged into the VPN, you are ready to remotely log into the lab machines.
-To do this, we will use a program called `ssh`.
+To remotely log into the department machines, we will use a program called `ssh`.
 This stands for *Secure Shell* or *Secure Socket Shell*.
 This program allows us to be on the terminal of another computer from a terminal on another computer.

 To run the `ssh` program, you will need to type the following at the command prompt: